filipebafica/Libft/README.md

 ```
 ft_split("split-this-for-me-!",'-');
 ```
-### 👁️‍🗨️ Demonstration
+#### 👁️‍🗨️ Demonstration
-To see a demonstration go to the mains folder and compile the desired function main.
+To see a demonstration go to the mains folder, and compile the main of the desired function.
 ```
 $ cd mains
 $ gcc ft_split_main.c libft.a